 Needless to say, the night proves to be business as usual for the EDM renegade master; complete with a typical array of hits, mesmerising visuals, tantalising sonic snippets, air horns and high energy.
 A nice roller coaster of chilled vibes through to high energy was present in this particular lineup.
 Way Out West wins the day here; with a perfect set, fit to chill out the crowd during the peak of the heat.

 One day just isn’t enough.
 With so many legendary acts on at the same time, punters had to make difficult decisions; as they navigated the playground of Centennial Parklands.
 After another epic event, Electric Gardens cements itself as one of the essential festivals in the Australian music scene.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Sydney using the map below!